-- (1) The Board, as plan administrator, determined the grant base price by reference to a valuation of the Corporation completed by an independent valuator dated December 31, 2016 (the "2016 Independent Valuation") for the April 1, 2017 grants and the 2018 Independent Valuation for the April 1, 2019 grants, respectively.
-The grant base price was calculated by dividing the fair market value of the Corporation as per the respective 2016 Independent Valuation or 2018 Independent Valuation by the number of Class A Shares outstanding. - (2) The value of the unexercised SAR Units, as of December 31, 2021, is determined by calculating the difference between the grant base price and the fair value of the issued SAR Units, determined by reference to an independent valuation dated March 8, 2022.
+(1) The Board, as plan administrator, determined the grant base price by reference to a valuation of the Corporation completed by an independent valuator dated December 31, 2016 (the "2016 Independent Valuation") for the April 1, 2017 grants, and a valuation of the Corporation completed by an independent valuator dated December 31, 2018 (the "2018 Independent Valuation") for the April 1, 2019 grants, respectively.
+The grant base price was calculated by dividing the fair market value of the Corporation as per the respective 2016 Independent Valuation or 2018 Independent Valuation by the number of Class A Shares outstanding.

+(2) The value of the unexercised SAR Units, as of December 31, 2022, is determined by calculating the difference between the grant base price and the fair value of the issued SAR Units, determined by reference to an independent valuation dated March 20, 2023.